JAlcocerT/JAlcocerT/content/blog/entrep_wedding.md

 date: 2025-06-04T01:20:21+01:00
 draft: false
 tags: ["Entrepreneuring","Cloud VPS","QR","Auth","Web","KPIs","ads","Funnel","Cloudflare DNS"]
 description: 'Wedding stuff.
-Aka 200, you mean 4k?'
+Aka 200, you mean 4k?
+The story and some entrepreneuring concepts.'
 url: 'wedding-photo-galleries'
 ---

 Its been a while since I was helping on [this wedding](https://jalcocert.github.io/JAlcocerT/software-for-weddings/)

+Thankfully, I have a video on how cool that was:

 {{< youtube "Y0AOGLRC7h4" >}}